depuits/ned/README.md

 # Ned (WIP)
 Simple javascript node editor using svg graphics.
-Currently working and tested in Chrome.
 A working example can be found [here](https://depuits.github.io/ned).

+ Some **SVG2** features are required.
+Currently working and tested in **Chrome**.

 The panning and zooming in the example uses [ariutta svg-pan-zoom](https://github.com/ariutta/svg-pan-zoom) but any pan and/or zoom could be used.